 Katalin Teller is assistant professor at the Department of Aesthetics of the Institute for Art Theory and Media Studies at Eötvös Loránd University Budapest.
 She is working on international and interdisciplinary research projects on cultural techniques, migration literature, urban history and popular culture, recently at the Ludwig Boltzmann Institute for History and Society in Vienna.
 She regularly translates in the fields of cultural theory and history, as well as journalistic works.

 Veronika Janýrová is project manager at The Vienna Institute for International Economic Studies (wiiw), focusing on the organizational management of international research consortia and the coordination of EU-funded research projects.
 She is a simultaneous interpreter and has been engaged in numerous film, art, print and cultural productions with an Austrian-Czech dimension as well.

 Mag.a Petra Radeschnig, MA

-Petra Radeschnig is an organisational consultant, since 1990 she works as trainer and coach with systemic background in Austria, in the European Union, and in Eastern and Western Africa.
-From 2002 to 2004 she worked for the German and from 2005 to 2007 for the Austrian development cooperation in Burkina Faso, West Africa.
+Petra Radeschnig is an organizational consultant, trainer and coach with systemic background.
+2002–2004 she worked for the German and 2005–2007 for the Austrian development cooperation in Burkina Faso, West Africa.
 She has management and leadership experience in very diverse cultural contexts.